aryadipanegara/masjid-info/README.md

 - **Tailwind CSS**: Utility-first CSS framework for building custom designs quickly.
 - **Mantine UI**: Component library for building user interfaces.
 - **Shadcn UI**: Utility-focused UI components for React, simplifying the styling process.
+- **Redux**: A predictable state container for JavaScript apps, used to manage the application state across the app, including user actions like likes, bookmarks, and more.
 - **Railway (MySQL)**: Cloud platform for hosting databases, including MySQL, for managing and scaling the backend.

+## <a name="features">🔋 Features</a>

 ## <a name="features">🔋 Features</a>